Back to school tips

-Here are some tips to get ready for the fall.
-These suggestions will ease you and your family back into those all too familiar frantic mornings and maybe make them not quite so frantic.
+You can’t stop it, so you might as well prepare for it.
+Here are some tips to get ready for the fall that will ease you and your family back into those all too familiar frantic mornings and maybe make them not quite so frenzied.

 Get back to a good night routine for school

-Staying up late and sleeping in past breakfast has been the hallmark of this past year during the pandemic, especially for tweens and teens.
+Staying up late and sleeping in past breakfast is a hallmark of lazy summers, especially for tweens and teens.
 But cranky, sleep-deprived kids do not make for easy school mornings.
 Getting them back on a sleep routine is an essential part of keeping everyone happy in the first weeks back to school.

 A few weeks ahead of the first day of school, start sending them to bed a bit earlier each night.
 If they’re old enough to use an alarm, have them set it a little earlier each morning.